nopaddleboat/generate-humanoid-walking-gaits/README.md

  - I learned the basics of humanoid walking from [Scaron's notes](https://scaron.info/category/robotics.html).
  - [Drake ZempPlanner Class Reference](https://drake.mit.edu/doxygen_cxx/classdrake_1_1systems_1_1controllers_1_1_zmp_planner.html).
- - Atlas URDF is copied from [PyBullet](https://github.com/bulletphysics/bullet3) with the mesh files transformed to the format of STL.
+ - The Atlas URDF file is copied from [PyBullet](https://github.com/bulletphysics/bullet3) with the mesh files transformed to the format of STL.